panther-labs/panther/docs/gitbook/policies/policies/README.md

 - A `policy` function with a `resource` argument to analyze resource attributes
 - Returning `True` if the resource is compliant or `False` if non-compliant

-Python provides tremendous flexibility for writing compliance policies.
+Python provides tremendous flexibility for writing cloud security policies.
 [By default](https://github.com/panther-labs/panther/blob/master/deployments/panther_config.yml), the following libraries are available:

 | Package          | Version   | Description                 | License   |
 | :--------------- | :-------- | :-------------------------- | :-------- |